 October 19, 2019, 10am – 3pm, Myrick Park

-Enchanted Forest, presented by Mayo Clinic Health System – Franciscan Healthcare, is a non-scary, trick-or-treat hike through Myrick Park, where your child can dress up in their Halloween costume and meet friendly characters as they collect candy and other goodies along the way.
+Enchanted Forest, presented by Mayo Clinic Health System – Franciscan Healthcare, is a non-scary, trick-or-treat hike around and through Myrick Park, where children (and adults!) can dress up in their Halloween costumes and meet friendly characters as children collect candy and other goodies along the way.
 Continuing from 2018: Enchanted Forest will be a Teal Pumpkin event (see details below).